Arash-Kamboj/Grand-Housing-Society-Event/README.md

 - Seaborn
 - Demographic Analysis
 - Distribution Analysis using Piecharts.
-- Correlation Analysis using Scattreplots.
+- Correlation Analysis using Scatter Plots.
 - Categorical Analysis using Barplots.
 - Distribution Analysis using Boxpots.
 - Outlier detection using Boxplots.